meteofrance/meteonet/README.md

 The data spans over 3 years, 2016 to 2018, and covers two geographical areas : the north-western and south-eastern quarters of France.

-The dataset regroups ground station observations, land-sea and relief masks, radar observations and weather models forecasts. **The satellite observations will be added in a future version.**
+The dataset regroups ground station observations, land-sea and relief masks, radar observations and weather models forecasts.

-For more information about MeteoNet, check out our [Wiki](http://gitlab.meteo.fr/deep_learning/data_exploration/wikis/Home).

 # How to use this repository ?<a name="description"></a>